OwenCookman/MilestoneProject2/README.md

 - [Tablet Easy & Medium Dificulty Dark theme](wireframes/Tablet-Easy-Med-Dark.png)
 - [Tablet Hard Dificulty Dark theme](wireframes/Tablet-Hard-Dark.png)
 - [Tablet Instructions Dark theme](wireframes/Tablet-HowToPlay-Dark.png)

+The Theme selector was later discarded as it clogged the top of the page up, this would be reintroduced as a possible feature to implement alongside more customizability.

+All devices with a screen width of '567px' or less were too small to play the game effectively, it was decided that devices of that size would be asked to rotate to a landscape orientation.

+The start button was discarded as the game is ready to play on page load or when the restart button is pressed.

+A timer and move counter was added to give users something to track and to try and beat when they came back.

+The page layout was made more central to neaten the display of the page.

 ## Features